Active label cleaning for improved dataset quality under resource constraints: Results

 In noise-robust learning \cite{han2018co, li_dividemix, nguyen2020self, zhang_generalized_cross_entropy}, validation data is traditionally assumed to be perfectly labelled and can be relied on for model benchmarking and hyperparameter tuning.
-Furthermore, classification accuracy has been shown to be robust against noise \cite{chen2020robustness, lam2003evaluating} assuming that labelling errors and inputs are conditionally independent, $P(\hat{y} \given y, \*x) = P(\hat{y} \given y)$.
+Furthermore, classification accuracy has been shown to be robust against noise \cite{chen2020robustness, lam2003evaluating} assuming that labelling errors and inputs are conditionally independent, $p(\hat{y} \vert y, \mathbf{x}) = p(\hat{y} \vert y)$.
 While these assumptions may be valid in certain applications, they often do not hold for real-world datasets, wherein the labelling process clearly relies on examining the inputs.
 Thus, models can learn biases from the training data that would correlate with labelling errors in the evaluation set (see \cref{fig:noise_model}).

 To illustrate the pitfalls of evaluating models on noisy labels, we have conducted experiments on CIFAR10H using symmetric (\textit{SYM}) and instance-dependent noise (\textit{IDN}) models \cite{xia2020part} (see supplement for details).
 In these experiments, diagonal dominance \cite{chen2020robustness} is preserved for all confusion matrices, and the statistical dependence between labelling errors, input, and true label are the same in both training and validation sets.
 Furthermore, all the available relabelling resources are used for cleaning the noisy labels in the evaluation set instead of training data to obtain an unbiased estimate of model ranking and performance.
+Though resources can be split to partially clean both training and evaluation sets without changes to the algorithm, we generally recommend prioritising the cleaning of evaluation data up to an acceptable level before applying any remaining budget to clean the training set.